ranfysvalle02/mdb-engine/blog.md

 ## The Architecture: How It Works

-MDB_RUNTIME acts as a hyper-intelligent proxy between your code and MongoDB.
+MDB_ENGINE acts as a hyper-intelligent proxy between your code and MongoDB.
 Here's the architecture:

 ```
 ┌─────────────────────────────────────────────────────────────┐